Acts19quiz/cq3gzd/README.md

 Doom Source (c) 1997 id Software, Raven Software, and contributors

-PAGEDEFS code imported from [GEC] Master Edition 1.9.1 by Erick194 and Gerardo194.
+PAGEDEFS code imported with permission from [GEC] Master Edition 1.9.1 by Erick194 and Gerardo194.

 LZDoom codebase by drfrag.